Optimizing financial processes at Ampleon

 Harm: “When Ampleon was founded four years ago, all group functions were disconnected, and are now fulfilled independently.
 This is still relatively new to parts of the organization.”

-The implementation of OneStream to optimize the processes supports Ampleon’s strategy.
+The implementation of OneStream for optimizing financial processes at Ampleon, supports their strategy.
 “Ultimately, we want to translate the strategy into action plans.
 Also, we want to see progress on these action plans.
 OneStream helps us to approach this in a structured manner,” says Harm.

 Faster and better